PECOS-packages/PECOS/docs/development/jit-dem-slices.md

-The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then passes the resulting slice instances to its internal stitcher.
+The schedule derives relative detector maps, temporal horizons, standard output mappings, and tracked-Pauli mappings, then passes the resulting slice instances to its internal composer.
 This removes the hand-authored ownership and mapping tables from the equivalence path.
-Full-circuit source-tracked DEMs remain the independent equivalence oracle for bounded template composition.
+Full-circuit source-tracked DEMs remain the independent equivalence oracle for bounded cached slice composition.

-Template extraction retains each contribution's physical source-location IDs.
+Cached slice extraction retains each contribution's physical source-location IDs.
-Stitching remaps those IDs per template instance, so repeated use of one cached slice preserves source provenance without aliasing different rounds.
-This keeps source-graphlike analysis available on the stitched structured model.
-The IDs identify sources within the assembled model; they are not indices into the bounded template's original influence map.
-The model records this identity-space change explicitly and rejects attempts to re-slice a stitched model against a physical influence map.
+Composition remaps those IDs per cached slice instance, so repeated use of one cached slice preserves source provenance without aliasing different rounds.
+This keeps source-graphlike analysis available on the composed structured model.
+The IDs identify sources within the assembled model; they are not indices into the bounded physical fixture's original influence map.
+The model records this identity-space change explicitly and rejects attempts to re-slice a composed model against a physical influence map.

-Python callers can exercise the same structured path through `DetectorErrorModel.stitched_round_window(...)`.
+Python callers can exercise the same structured path through `DetectorErrorModel.composed_round_window(...)`.
 It accepts the originating influence map and annotated DAG and returns another structured model; rendered DEM text appears only at an explicit final serialization boundary.
 `required_buffer_rounds(...)` computes the exact minimum look-ahead for a commit region from source ownership and detector targets.
-Omitting `buffer_rounds` from `stitched_round_window(...)` applies that safe value;
+Omitting `buffer_rounds` from `composed_round_window(...)` applies that safe value;
 supplying an undersized value still fails loudly.

 For multiple windows, `DetectorErrorModel.round_schedule(...)` returns a reusable `DemSliceRoundSchedule`.
-Its `stitch(...)` and `required_buffer_rounds(...)` methods reuse the already-derived ownership, stream layout, relative mappings, and slice contributions instead of compiling the schedule again for every window.
+Its `compose(...)` and `required_buffer_rounds(...)` methods reuse the already-derived ownership, stream layout, relative mappings, and slice contributions instead of compiling the schedule again for every window.
 The one-shot model methods remain